Home » How to Evaluate an IT Proposal Without Being Technical

 —not just tools.

-If IT problems have ever felt inconsistent or unpredictable, this pattern may already be familiar.
+If IT has ever felt inconsistent or unpredictable, this pattern is usually already present.

 Why IT Problems Feel Random →